mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/cdrfgzip/README.md

                         specify the compressed format (gzip) used for original cdr file.
 Default is plain csv.
 ```

-**Note**, if the value of maxlines option is 0, then the default 1000000 will be used.
+**Note**, If the value of maxlines option is 0, then the default 1000000 will be used.
 If the specified filter file does not exist, then filtering will be ignored.

+### Description

+This preprocessing does the following tasks:

+1. Collect CDR files CUCM generates since the last collection time.
+2. Apply the filtering which is Device Name in phone.csv.
+Only the
+   CDR which contains one of devices in phone.csv will be included for
+   next step.
+3. Remove the unwanted columns.
+4. Combine the CDR files into one, then gzip.

+### CDR CSV Column Removal

+The following columns will be removed in processing:

+* origIpAddr
+* origMediaTransportAddress_IP
+* origMediaTransportAddress_Port
+* origVideoTransportAddress_IP
+* origVideoTransportAddress_Port
+* destIpAddr
+* destMediaTransportAddress_IP
+* destMediaTransportAddress_Port
+* destVideoTransportAddress_IP
+* destVideoTransportAddress_Port
+* outpulsedCallingPartyNumber
+* outpulsedCalledPartyNumber
+* origIpv4v6Addr
+* destIpv4v6Addr
+* origVideoTransportAddress_IP_Channel2
+* origVideoTransportAddress_Port_Channel2
+* destVideoTransportAddress_IP_Channel2
+* destVideoTransportAddress_Port_Channel2
+* outpulsedOriginalCalledPartyNumber
+* outpulsedLastRedirectingNumber
+* callingPartyNumber_uri
+* originalCalledPartyNumber_uri
+* finalCalledPartyNumber_uri
+* lastRedirectDn_uri
+* mobileCallingPartyNumber
+* finalMobileCalledPartyNumber

+**Filter**

+Filtering for CDR is meant to collect the information of the only related devices, which can be correlated by Device Name, hence the phone.csv  from UCM data is used.
+For convenience, both UCM data tarfile and phone.csv can be used.
+Filtering is optional.
+IF not specifying a filter or something goes wrong with filter file, the filtering will be ignored.
+Design/Implementation
+The codes are in written in Python, using Python Standard library to avoid extra installation requirement.
+The only required input is the path of UCM CDR folder.
+The user running the script must have read permission on the path and CDR files.
+The filtering step is executed before column removal, in case that a filtering uses the column content to be removed.

+The script has some running options such as output path, maxlines per combined CDR file.
+Those options only needs input once.
+Important note: a small text file (for run configuration) needs to created in CDR folder, hence the user running the script should have write permission on CDR folder.

 **Tests**
 Normal cases: